 We offer a variety of services.
 For more information, click the plus and minus signs below to open and close each section.

-Ten years.
 The Fair Credit Reporting Act, 6 U.S.C.
-Section 605 states that credit reporting agencies may not report a bankruptcy case on a person’s credit report after ten years from the filing date of the bankruptcy case.
+Section 605 states that credit reporting agencies may not report a bankruptcy case after ten years from the filing date of the bankruptcy case.

 Chapter 7 – A Trustee is appointed to take over your non-exempt property.
 Any non-exempt property of value will be sold or turned into money to pay your creditors.
 You are able to keep all exempt property.